Receding Gums vs Healthy Gums: See the Differences with Images

 Healthy gums are firm to the touch, while diseased gums are softer and looser to the touch.

-Another key feature of healthy gums is how they fit around the teeth.
-They should hug each tooth snugly and have a smooth, scalloped, or wavy contour.
-In gum disease, it's common to find that some areas appear higher or lower than others.
+Another key feature of healthy gums is how the gum line fits around the teeth.
+It should hug each tooth snugly and have a smooth and regular contour.
+With gum disease, the gum line often becomes uneven, with some areas appearing higher or lower than others.

 If your gums start to recede, you’ll begin to notice some changes.
 Here are the most obvious signs.